What is Cognitive Behavioral Therapy (CBT)?

 Your counselor will work with you to help you become aware of your thoughts, emotions, and beliefs about these problems, identify your negative approaches and reactions to these problems.
 They’ll also help you reshape your negative or inaccurate thinking.
 This will involve some honesty on your part!
 In order for CBT to be effective, our therapists need accuracy and candor regarding aspects of your life you would otherwise be unlikely to share.

 Some people may find it difficult to share or open up at first – and that’s okay!
 Our therapists will help set you at ease and help you gain more confidence as you go along.
-As you go through the process, your therapist may ask you to do homework or practices that you can apply to your life that will help reinforce positivity and eradicate unhealthy behaviours.
+As you go through the process, your therapist may ask you to do homework or practices that you can apply to your life that will help reinforce positivity and eradicate unhealthy behaviors.

 CBT at Tikvah Lake Recovery